 Simply put not all designs are created equal & often times you get what you pay for.
 If an embroidery designs wasn’t created properly in the first place by someone who really knew what they were doing, you can’t expect it to sew out well on your machine.

 Now you may be wondering, where can I find reputable and machine friendly designs?
 Talk to your embroidery friends and see what others recommend!
 My personal recommendation is well… us!
-Our site UltimateStash.com has over 27,000 designs to choose from including authentic vintage lace designs from the bridal industry in the 1950s, step by step project tutorials, appliques and so much more!
+Our site has over 26,300 designs to choose from including authentic vintage lace designs from the bridal industry in the 1950s, step by step project tutorials, appliques and so much more!
 The reason I feel 100% confident recommending our designs is that each & every design was digitized correctly by John Deer, the world’s most awarded embroidery digitizer.
 Give any design on the site a try and I’m sure you won’t be disappointed.

 Embroidery Digitizing & Software for Beginners: